Amin-MAG/My-Notes/ProgrammingLanguages.md

 - [Matlab](Matlab.md)
 - [Lua](Lua.md)

+## Types of Programming Languages

+If we all of programming languages different branches of a tree, There are two main branch.

+1. **Imperative**: Giving explicit instructions
+2. **Declarative**: Describing our goal

+## Imperative Programming Languages

+The main branches of this paradigm is

+- Structured
+- Procedural
+- Object Oriented

+> **Note**: There are more paradigms than ones mentioned.

+## Declarative Programming Languages

+The main branches of this paradigm is

+- Reactive
+- Functional
+- Logic

+> **Note**: There are more paradigms than ones mentioned.

+### Functional

+- **Functions can be used in unrestricted way**
+	- Can pass a function into a function
+	- Can return a function in a function
+	- Can hold references to a function
+- **Can create closures**: Functions that can be accessed and remember the scope around them.
+In closures, the function scope remains in the memory as long as the closure exists.
+-
 ## Paradigms of Programming Languages

+Each programming language can use some of the paradigms mentioned before in its language.

 1. **Procedural Programming Languages**: These languages focus on procedures or routines, which are sequences of commands or statements to perform specific tasks.
 Examples include [C](C.md), Pascal, and BASIC.
 2. **Functional Programming Languages**: Functional programming languages treat computation as the evaluation of mathematical functions and avoid changing state and mutable data.
 Examples include Haskell, Lisp, and Scala.